gliu2k/SAP-Datasphere/DataBuilder/Flow.md

 >
 > Either ODP or SLT needs to be configured to enable delta capture.
 See the [details](https://github.com/SAP-samples/teched2022-DA281/blob/main/exercises/dd3/README.md).

-- Below is the scenario of loading the data from a SAP standard CDS View with **Analytics.dataExtraction.enabled + Delta** in on-premise S/4HANA system into the local table imported from Datasphere Business Content.
+- Below is the scenario of loading the data from a SAP standard CDS View with **Analytics.dataExtraction.enabled + Delta** of the on-premise S/4HANA system into the local table imported from Datasphere Business Content.

 Soruce CDSView: